fitsumcs/fitsumcs/README.md

 Whatever I do, I do with perfection, Takes work ethics very seriously, Loves to lead people, Helps them to achieve their goals and consistently looking for innovating something for improving lives of people
 <br><br>

+### 👨🏻‍💻 &nbsp;About Me

+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🎓 &nbsp;I have studiede Masccters of Computer Science in Addis Abab Universty.\
+🌱 &nbsp;I'm on track for learning more about Machine Learining and Artificial Intelligence.\
+✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+✉️ &nbsp;You can shoot me an email at fitsumcomp1@gmail.com!
+I'll try to respond as soon as I can.\

 ### 🛠 &nbsp;Tech Stack

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;